2012 Article, updated February 2018

-Effective from 25 February 2012, the Charities Act 2005 has been changed, and those involved in or advising charities registered with the Charities Commission need to be aware of changes which impact on their administration and what needs to be notified to the Commission.
+Effective from 25 February 2012, the Charities Act 2005 was changed, and those involved in or advising charities registered with the (then) Charities Commission (now, Board) had to change their administration and reconsider what they needed to be notify to Charities Services.

 Definition of officers extended – section 4(1)

-The definition of an “officer” of a charity under section 4(1), Charities Act, now:
+From 25 February 2012 the definition of an “officer” of a charity under section 4(1), Charities Act:

 (a) means, in relation to the trustees of a trust, any of those trustees; and (b) means, in relation to any other entity,—